capitalone/rubicon-ml/docs/source/faqs.rst

         ]
     }

-We recommend using the :ref:`asynchronous client<library-reference-async>` when logging to S3 directly.

 **Syncing the Local Filesystem with S3**

 Local logging can easily be synced with an S3 bucket using ``Rubicon.sync()``.